CS340-21/oss/jbyers3.md

 Sprint 4:
 Instance #1117: Looking at the version of the directory containing pngread.c, the version is newer than the vulnerability patch.
 Instance #1444: Looking at the version of pngread.c, the version is newer than the vulnerability patch.

+Sprint 5:
+Instance #1117: Looking at the version of the directory containing pngread.c, the version is newer than the vulnerability patch.
+Instance #1444: Looking at the version of pngread.c, the version is newer than the vulnerability patch.